Caledonian Railway branches in South Lanarkshire: The main line

-The Caledonian Railway was formed by Act of Parliament on 31 July 1845.
+The Caledonian Railway was formed by the Caledonian Railway Act 1845 (8 & 9 Vict. c. clxii) on 31 July 1845.
 Its capital was £1,800,000, at that time a huge sum.
 There had been a long struggle to get approval for a main line linking central Scotland with the growing English railway network, at Carlisle.
 The chief difficulty had been designing a route over the difficult terrain of the Southern Uplands, that would be within the capabilities of the locomotives of the time.

 The main line was opened between Carlisle and Beattock on 10 September 1847, and from Beattock to Glasgow on 15 February 1848.
 A second main line from Carstairs to Edinburgh was opened on 1 April 1848.

 Lanark was an important town at that time, having a population of 7672 in 1831, and the cotton mills of New Lanark were long established.
 However the topography around the town, particularly the steep valley of the River Clyde and the tributary Mouse Water, and the hills surrounding the town, prevented a practical alignment of the main line through Lanark itself.
 A "Lanark" station was provided, about 2 miles (3 km) north-east of the town; the station later became Cleghorn station.

 A branch line for Lanark

 Local interests decided to rectify the omission of Lanark from the railway network, and in November 1852 the Lanark Branch Railway Company was formed and a provisional Committee appointed.
-The committee included James Baird, M.P. and John Marr, Provost of Lanark.
+The committee included James Baird, MP and John Marr, Provost of Lanark.
 The capital required to build the line was £6,000.
-The landowners on the proposed route all consented to sell the necessary land and no Act of Parliament was sought.
+The landowners on the proposed route all consented to sell the necessary land and no act of Parliament was sought.

 The Caledonian was friendly to the little company, and worked the line when it was opened on 5 January 1855.
 The junction with the main line, named Cleghorn Junction, was aligned for through running from Glasgow to Lanark.
 The branch was a single line.

 The Lanark Branch Railway was purchased by the Caledonian Railway on 23 July 1860 and became an integral part of the Caledonian system.